On This page

 Carpal tunnel syndrome

 Repetitive movement of the hands and arms can cause the ligaments and tendons of the hand to become inflamed.
-The swelling puts pressure on the median nerve in the wrist and causes pain, numbness and/or tingling in the hand and wrist.
+The swelling puts pressure on the median nerve in the wrist and causes pain, numbness, and/or tingling in the hand and wrist.
 The carpal tunnel is the narrow passageway of bones and ligaments around the nerve.
-Working with vibrating tools, doing data entry or working on an assembly line can cause carpal tunnel syndrome.
-Pain medication, wearing a brace and physical therapy usually relieve the pain.
+Working with vibrating tools, doing data entry, or working on an assembly line can cause carpal tunnel syndrome.
+Pain medication, wearing a brace, and physical therapy usually relieve the pain.

 Meniscus tear

-Cartilage on the knee, called the meniscus, allows the leg to move easily.
+The cartilage on the knee, called the meniscus, allows the leg to move easily.
 An awkward movement when the foot is planted can cause the meniscus to tear.
 Rest and physical therapy are the first options for treatment.
 A torn meniscus sometimes requires surgical repair.

 Obtaining Workers’ Compensation for Orthopedic Injuries

 Patient suffering from orthopedic injuryIf you have been hurt in an accident at work or you have begun to experience pain that could be signs of a cumulative orthopedic injury, you should seek medical attention right away.
-A physician can run tests, diagnose your condition and help you determine the cause.
+A physician can run tests, diagnose your condition, and help you determine the cause.

 If you are diagnosed with an orthopedic injury related to your job, you should notify your employer right away.
 Under South Carolina law, you have 90 days to notify your employer of an occupational illness or injury or you could lose your eligibility for workers’ compensation benefits.
 Workers’ compensation insurance pays for all necessary medical treatment of the injury after it has caused you to miss seven days of work.
 It also pays for physical therapy and assistive devices, as well as a portion of your lost pay.